 - Essential oils: Mix a few drops of essential oils such as lavender or chamomile with unscented baby oil.
 Apply all over, except your face, to get a good night's rest and lubricate your skin.

 Keep Hands and Feet Hydrated

-- Apply a good hand cream like Curel Advanced Therapy (which contains a potent blend of Monoi oil, soy milk and vitamin E) regularly.
+- Apply a hand cream such as Curel Advanced Therapy, which contains a moisturizing blend of Monoi oil, soy milk, and vitamin E.